A guide to filming in Kenya compiled by Kenya fixers

 Is it possible to import filming equipment into Kenya, and what are the customs procedures?

 Equipment importation is possible in Kenya.
 Kenya is not part of a carnet system, meaning you must go through an authorized bonded agent.
 A comprehensive list of equipment and value needs to be submitted through a bonded clearing agent for the issuance of a Temporary Import Permit (TIP).
 A fee equivalent to 10% percentage of the value of the equipment is payable.
 This fee is non-refundable but will guarantee you safe entry and exit with your equipment.
 We work with trustworthy bonded agents who have done this for many years and guaranteed clearance for our clients on many occasions.
-Do you need help with customs clearance for equipment? feel free to contact us.
+Do you need help with customs clearance for equipment? feel free to contact our Kenya logistics production fixer by email or phone.

 Does Kenya have local talent and crew that can be hired for filming?